Alana M. Anton

 I feel a moral obligation to do the work both within myself and in the world around me to leave it better than I got.
 A tall order in the twenty-first century.
 This is the foundation of my family, my research, my teaching, my parenting, and my volunteerism.

 I have a BS in sociology from the University of West Georgia (Go Wolves!) where I also received my MA.
 My focus was primarily on the sociology of religion and its political history.
-I am currently ABD at Georgia State University where my focus is on rural and Appalachian studies.
+I have a Ph.D. in Sociology from Georgia State University where my focus is on rural and Appalachian studies.

 My current research focuses on identity in the Appalachian region.
 As a GA girl raised in the Piedmont, I feel a strong connection to the land and people, my people, of the mountains.
 As a queer woman with unseen mental health disabilities seeking community here in the mountains of SC, I wish to shine a light on the forgotten populations that are, in our own way, thriving.

-My work won the Carl A. Ross award for outstanding graduate student paper from the Appalachian Studies Association in 2018.
+My work has won the Carl A. Ross award for outstanding graduate student paper from the Appalachian Studies Association in 2018 and the Georgia State Dissertation Provost Fellowship in 2022.

 I write for the rest of us.
 My goal as a sociologist is to bring about a more just and equitable world.
 I do not think there can be sociology without activism.
 My work is featured on Medium, B!tch Media, 100 Days in Appalachia, Activist History Review, and Appalnet.
 I have been an expert guest on Dixieland of the Proletariat, Queer Mountaineers, and the Evoking History podcasts.